-Florida is home to more than 220 Title IV degree-granting institutions.
-These schools are eligible for Title IV federal financial-aid programs.
-To be eligible for these financial aid programs, the school must grant an associate's degree or higher, offer a program of at least 300 clock hours in length, have accreditation recognized by the U.S. Department of Education, have been in business for at least 2 years, and have signed a participation agreement with the Department.
+Florida is home to 223 Title IV degree-granting institutions, which means Florida has the fifth largest number of colleges and universities in the U.S. These schools are eligible for Title IV federal financial-aid programs, so all are accessible to students with financial need.
+To be eligible for these financial aid programs, the school must grant an associate's degree or higher, offer a program of at least 300 clock hours in length, have accreditation recognized by the U.S. Department of Education, have been in business for at least two years, and have signed a participation agreement with the Department.

-Of the 220+ Florida colleges that meet these requirements, a significant number offer animation programs.
-Although Florida’s private schools are as expensive as other states, in-state tuition is very affordable compared to other states.
+Of the 223 Florida schools that meet these requirements, a significant number offer animation programs.
+Although Florida’s private schools can be expensive, in-state tuition is very affordable compared to other states.
 If you’re ready compare Florida animation schools to others across the nation, please review our list of the most to least expensive schools and what you can expect to pay.

 Most Expensive Florida Animation Schools

 Ringling College of Art and Design, Sarasota - Tuition Cost: $36,880 for the 2014-2015 school year.

 The Digital Animation and Visual Effects School (DAVE School), Orlando – Tuition Cost: $35,000 for the 12-month Visual Effects Production program as well as the 12-month Game Production program.
 A Bachelor’s degree is also offered if the student wants to transfer or take an additional 12 General Education classes and 8 Electives, $35,000 plus the cost of additional classes.
 Tuition rates are for the 2016-2017 school year.

 Full Sail University, Winter Park - Varies by program.
 As of 2015, the cost for an undergraduate degree in Computer Animation is $29,800 per year.
 Online students pay $14,250 per year.